openstreetmap/iD/CONTRIBUTING.md

 French translation of `Couldn't locate a place named '{name}'` would look like `Impossible de localiser l'endroit nommé '{name}'`.

-The translations for presets consist of the names of presets, labels for preset fields, and lists of search terms.
+The translations for presets, [maintained in this repository] (https://github.com/openstreetmap/id-tagging-schema), consist of the names of presets, labels for preset fields, and lists of search terms.
 You do _not_ need to translate the search terms literally -- use a set of synonyms and related terms appropriate to the target language, separated by commas.
+For more information on translating the presets [please see this contribution guide](https://github.com/openstreetmap/id-tagging-schema/blob/main/CONTRIBUTING.md#translating).

 You can check your translations on the [development preview site](https://ideditor.netlify.app), which is updated every time we change the `develop` branch.